blester125/word-vectors/README.rst

     header is not text so a simple ``head -n 1 embedding-file`` will **NOT** work.
 Instead you can use
-    ``od -l --endian=little -N 32 embedding-file`` and you should see the magic number, the vocabulary size, and the vector size.
+    ``od -l --endian=little -N 32 embedding-file`` and you should see the magic number, the vocabulary size, the vector size, and the max length of the tokens (as ``utf-8`` bytes).

 `A note on the Senna format`: There is an older format of embeddings called `Senna embeddings`_ `(Collobert, et. al., 2011)`_.
 The format actually uses two files.
 There is a vocabulary file where each line has a single word and an